blues-man/obs-v4l2sink-plugin-fedora/README.md

 ## From Fedora Copr

-Install Fedora Copr repo to resolve all dependencies.
+I created a Fedora Copr repo for this RPM, in order to resolve all dependencies.
 It will install `obs-studio` package from [RPM Fusion](https://rpmfusion.org/) and `v4l2loopback` package from [copr/sentry](https://copr.fedorainfracloud.org/coprs/sentry/v4l2loopback/)

 ### Install RPM Fusion